simeonipietro/memscademy.com/_posts/2016-08-27- Euler Benroulli Made Easy 1.md

 Now that we have the stress as a function of the vertical position and curvature, our next step is linking the bending moment **M** to the stress in the beam.

-The internal moment about the neutral axis is given by summing all the forces perpendicular to the beam's cross-section times tje distance from the neutral axis.
+The internal moment about the neutral axis is given by summing all the forces perpendicular to the beam's cross-section times the distance from the neutral axis.
 This is equivalent to integrating the product of the stress and **z** over the cross-sectional area:

 $$ M = \int_A\sigma_x z dA $$